Univariate Statistics#

 • center (callable, optional) – A function that will return the central value.
 The default is to use np.median.
 Any user defined function used will need to have the function signature func(arr, axis).

 • scale (scalar or str, optional) – The numerical value of scale will be divided out of the final result.
-The default is 1.0.
-The string “normal” is also accepted, and results in scale being the inverse of the standard normal quantile function at 0.75, which is approximately 0.67449.
+The default is "normal", which results in scale being the inverse of the standard normal quantile function at 0.75, which is approximately 0.67449 (so the returned value is consistent with the standard deviation for normally distributed data).
+Any positive float may also be passed.
 Array-like scale is also allowed, as long as it broadcasts correctly to the output such that out / scale is a valid operation.
 The output dimensions depend on the input array, x, and the axis argument.

 Returns: